When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 We were perfectly happy to sacrifice that.

-Remember, the head of Costco at that time would go to the Lincoln bedroom.
+Remember the head of Costco at that time would go to the Lincoln bedroom.

-He was a big Obama worshiper.
+He was a big Obama worshipper.

 I'm sure he wants to jump up and down in the Lincoln, you know, on the bed.